Many of us understand that during tough times your pet can be a pillar of support.

 Here at ESAD, our Augusta, GA Emotional Support Animal recommendation letter can ensure your pet will always be close.

 If you've encountered a "no pets" housing policy, you can feel like being between a rock and a much harder rock.
 Do you want a roof over your head, or live with your pet?

 Well, now you can have both!

-Section 504 of the Rehabilitation Act of 1973, the Fair Housing Amendments Act of 1988, and Title II of the Americans with Disabilities Act protect the rights of disabled individuals that require “miami emotional support animals.”
-Because emotional support animals are not “pets,” but rather are considered to be more like assistive aids such as wheelchairs, the law will frequently require a landlord to make an exception to its “no pets” policy so that a tenant with a disability can fully use and enjoy their dwelling.
+Section 504 of the Rehabilitation Act of 1973, the Fair Housing Amendments Act of 1988, and Title II of the Americans with Disabilities Act protect the rights of disabled individuals that require "Augusta, GA emotional support animals."
+Because emotional support animals are not "pets," but rather are considered to be more like assistive aids such as wheelchairs, the law will frequently require a landlord to make an exception to its "no pets" policy so that a tenant with a disability can fully use and enjoy their dwelling.

 PROTIP: Establishing that the support animal is necessary to enjoy and use the residence is critical.

 A tenant requesting an emotional support animal as a reasonable accommodation must demonstrate a relationship between their ability to function and the companionship of the animal.